ibm-cloud-architecture/refarch-integration/docs/devops/README.md

 # DevOps
-With all the components involved in this solution we want to enable CI/CD to deploy artifacts to on-premise server and on IBM Cloud Private kubernetes cluster.
+With all the components involved in this solution we want to enable CI/CD to deploy artifacts to on-premise servers and to the BM Cloud Private kubernetes cluster.

 # Continuous integration with Jenkins
-For continuous integration and deployment we are using a `Build server` with [Jenkins](http://jenkins.io) server deployed on it.
+For continuous integration and deployment we are using a IBM Cloud Private with [Jenkins](http://jenkins.io) release deployed on it.
 With Jenkins we can do continuous build, execute non regression tests, integration tests and deployment of each components to different target servers.

 # Table of content
 * [Installation](#installation)